H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 Avoid using HCL

 While some practitioners promote HCL use to combat H. pylori’s ability to reduce stomach acidity, this is not something we typically recommend.
-The theory is that HCL supplementation stimulates H. pylori to burrow deeper into the mucosal layer of the stomach lining to protect itself against rising stomach acid levels, further entrenching the infection and making it difficult to eradicate.
-For this reason, we err on the side of caution and avoid HCL during the eradication phase where possible.
+The theory is that HCL supplementation stimulates H. pylori to burrow deeper into the mucosal layer of the stomach lining to protect itself against rising stomach acid levels, further entrenching the bacteria and making it difficult to eradicate.
+For this reason, we err on the side of caution and avoid HCL during the eradication phase, where possible.

 Liver and gallbladder support